Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/data_reorganization.png)

 ### Matching Algorithm
-Every query road undergoes the following algorithm.
+Every query road in dataframe 1, we will find matching roads in dataframe 2.
+Each query uses the following steps.

-/
-Step 1: We find all the sections near the query road's enpoints.
-We know have 2 sets of sections, 1 for each endpoint.
+Step 1: Create 2 sets of sections, describing roads near each endpoint of the query road.

 ![Visualization of road algorithm matching process Step 1](images/ex2_endpoints_blue.png)

-Step 2: Only keep the sections lying directly on a path connecting these 2 sets.
+Step 2: Remove sections that do not directly connect the 2 endpoints (approximated by the 2 sets).

 ![Visualization of road algorithm matching process Step 2](images/ex2_matches.png)